-This, in the long term, delivers a better development and one that will enhance the local community and the
+This, in the long term, delivers a better development approach to planning applications and ensures that and one that will enhance the local community and the

 12.3 PROPOSED ENHANCEMENTS

 As part of the landscape and ecological approach a mosaic of different habitat types are proposed throughout the development area.
 These include areas of woodland planting/buffers, native shrub and scrub areas, hedgerows, wildflower meadow and grassland areas, wetland and marginal habitats within the vicinity of the proposed swales and attenuation basins, orchard spaces and amenity landscape areas.